couchbaselabs/spring-data-couchbase/README.md

 Caching with Couchbase in Spring
 --------------------------------
-[Caching in Spring](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/cache.html) mainly works bei annotating your cachable entities with the `@Cacheable` annotation.
+[Caching in Spring](http://static.springsource.org/spring/docs/3.1.x/spring-framework-reference/html/cache.html) mainly works by annotating your cachable entities with the `@Cacheable` annotation.
 If you give it only a name like `@Cacheable("default")`, then it tries to use the `default` cache configuration.
 Before we can use it though, we need to define it.

 Look at the folling bean configuration, which we'll break down afterwards: